-The Association's financial instruments consist mainly of deposits with banks, accounts payable and receivable.
-The Association does not have any derivative financial instruments as at 30 June 2015 & 2014.
+The Association's financial instruments consist mainly of Term deposits with big four banks, accounts payable and receivable.
+The Association does not have any derivative financial instruments as at 30 June 2017 & 2016.

 The carrying amounts for each category of financial instruments, measured in accordance with AASB 139 as detailed in the accounting policies to these financial statements, are as follows: